Statement of Faith

 - Humanity – God created man and woman in His image.
 As a result, all people are bearers of that image.
 However, Adam’s subsequent sin resulted in a condition of spiritual death which all people since Adam have experienced, marring the beauty of God’s image in them in every facet of life.
 This condition of spiritual death has rendered all people unable to save themselves, and leads to physical death.
 Therefore, new birth is necessary for salvation.

-A complete and eternal salvation by God’s grace alone, received as the gift of God through personal faith in the Lord Jesus Christ and His finished work (Ephesians 2:8-9; Titus 3:5-7; 1 Peter 1:18-19).
+- Salvation – The salvation brought by God is a complete and eternal salvation by His grace alone, received as the free gift of God through personal faith alone in the Lord Jesus Christ and His finished work, as He declares believers righteous in Him.

 - Church – There exists one true Church, which is called the Household of God, the Body of Christ, and the Temple of the Holy Spirit.
 It is comprised of all true disciples of Jesus Christ and is created by the action of the Holy Spirit.
 Tangible expressions of this true Church are found in local churches.